What Does it Take to Be an Emergency Medical Technician or Paramedic?

 - Microsoft operating system

-Those thinking about becoming an Emergency Medical Technician or Paramedic might also be interested in the following careers:
+Those interested in being an Emergency Medical Technician or Paramedic may also be interested in:

 Those who work as an Emergency Medical Technician or Paramedic sometimes switch careers to one of these choices: